How To Improve As Brewmaster Monk — Dragonflight 10.0.5

 Blackout Kick,

-you have only a little Energy, it is fine to not press anything.
+cooldown is finishing and you have only a little Energy, it is sometimes fine to

-If you find yourself in this position often, consider taking the talents
+If you find yourself in this position often, then you are also likely not

 In theory, the decision between Spinning Crane Kick and